anttikivi/anttikivi.github.io/README.md

 # anttikivi.github.io

 My personal website, available at [anttikivi.com](https://www.anttikivi.com).
-I uses [Eleventy](https://www.11ty.dev/) for generating static pages.
+It uses [Astro](https://www.11ty.dev/) for generating static pages.

 The site can be built be running `npm run build`, and development server is run with `npm run dev`.